Queenless Colony or Supersedure? (UK)

 - A quieter colony

 This is usually normal.
-See When Will a Virgin Queen Start Laying? for expected timing.
+See When Will a Virgin Queen Start Laying? for expected timing, and compare After Swarm – Eggs or After a Split if that is how the situation started.

 When Should You Act?